1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Kathleen can swim farther under water than on the water - also for a longer time.

-Roger had forgotten how to keep himself up, but he worked persistently and now he can keep himself up, although his stroke is not yet in perfect form.
-A boy who was watching him remarked that he kept at work better than a 10 year old boy he knew.
+Roger had forgotten how to keep himself up, but he worked persistently and now he can do it, although his stroke is not yet in perfect form.
+A boy who was watching him remarked that Roger kept at it better than a 10 year old boy that he knew.

 SPORTING NEWS